Geothermal power in the Philippines

-As of 2017, the International Renewable Energy Agency estimates the Philippines' net installed geothermal energy capacity to at 1.9 gigawatts (GW)—out of the global geothermal installed capacity of 12.7 GW ranking behind the United States (2.5 GW) and ahead of Indonesia (1.5 GW).
+As of 2017, the International Renewable Energy Agency estimates the Philippines' net installed geothermal energy capacity at 1.9 gigawatts (GW)—out of the global geothermal installed capacity of 12.7 GW ranking behind the United States (2.5 GW) and ahead of Indonesia (1.5 GW).
 It also estimates that the country can potentially generate 2.1 GW from geothermal sources by 2025.

+The country commissioned the 12-megawatt Maibarara Geothermal Power Plant-2 on March 9, 2018, in Santo Tomas, Batangas.

+Ownership of geothermal projects

+Prior to 2020, foreign investments in geothermal projects were limited by a constitutional provision which limited foreign ownership of public utilities in the Philippines to 40 percent.
+On October 20, 2020, however, a modification of the implementing rules and regulations of the Renewable Energy Act of 2008 allowed an exception in the case of financial or technical agreements covering the large-scale exploration, development, and utilization of such resources, effectively allowing 100% ownership of any geothermal projects whose initial investment costs are over $50 million.